tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 Then run `kubectl apply -f serviceAccount.yaml` to create the serviceaccount and rolebinding on your Kubernetes cluster.

 #### Creating the MySQL Cluster
-Now we can create the cluster.
+Now we can create the MySQL cluster.
 First, we define the cluster in a file called `cluster.yaml` which contains:

 ```
 apiVersion: mysql.oracle.com/v1alpha1